DDNS Router Setup Instructions

 Please follow these steps to configure your router:

-Step 1: Login to your router via the default gateway address.
+Login to your router via the default gateway address.
+(Follow the link for detailed instructions on this step for Windows, Mac, and Linux.)

 Please Note: Your router credentials should be on a sticker on the bottom of your router.
 If not, you can see the most common credentials below.